 - Complete your initial setup donation.
 The initial donation, in most cases, will go to the default fund (usually the "General" fund).
 However, donations can be directed to more specific funds using keywords (more on that below).

-There is no extra cost for using Text-to-Give and there is no extra cost when someone initiates a donation via sms.
+There is no extra cost to the donor (beyond the cost of sending the SMS message) and there is no extra cost to the church when someone initiates a donation via sms.
 There is still a processing fee for the donation which is based on the payment method the donor selected for Text-to-Give.
 For example, if someone uses their Visa card for Text-to-Give, the processing fee for that donation would be the same as if they donated using the standard donation form.
 Read more about Stripe's fees.

 Enabling or Disabling Text-to-Give